The Trans America Challenge 2018

 Day 12 – Wichita Falls to Amarillo

-Day 15 – Santa Fe to Colorado Springs
+Day 15 – Santa Fe, New Mexico to Colorado Springs, Colorado

 Day 16 - Colorado Springs to Aspen